-I believe that the great mass of the people who opposed [the Constitution], disliked it because it did not contain effectual provision against encroachments on particular rights, and those safeguards which they have been long accustomed to have interposed between them and the magistrate who exercised the sovereign power.277
+I believe that the great mass of the people who opposed [the Constitution], disliked it because it did not contain effectual provision against encroachments on particular rights, and those safeguards which they have been long accustomed to have interposed between them and the

 Madison also urged Congress to "expressly declare the great rights of mankind" and provide "those securities for liberty" demanded by North Carolina and Rhode Island.
-In contrast, he was confident that those who opposed the Constitution's "structure," powers, or restrictions on state powers were a much smaller group.278 Other congressmen similarly hoped that such an approach would win over many of the disaffected in various States.279
+In contrast, he was confident that those who opposed the Constitution's "structure," powers, or restrictions on state powers were a much smaller group.
+11) Other congressmen similarly hoped that such an approach would win over many of the disaffected in various States.277)

 Anti-Federalist leaders recognized this focus on individual rights.
 Richard Henry Lee, one of Virginia's first senators, reported to Patrick Henry about a week before Madison's speech "that many of our amendments will not succeed, but my hopes are strong that such as may effectually secure civil liberty will not be refused."
-Soon after Madison spoke, Virginia's other senator, William Grayson, wrote to Henry that Madison's proposals "altogether respected personal liberty."
-281
+278) Soon after Madison spoke, Virginia's other senator, William Grayson, wrote to Henry that Madison's proposals "altogether respected personal liberty."279)